Flagsmith/flagsmith-docs/docs/enterprise/overview.md

 The application supports the use of AppDynamics for monitoring purposes.
 In order to set up AppDynamics for your environment follow the steps below:

+!!! note
+   There is a bug in the AppDynamics wizard that sets the value `ssl = (on)` which needs to be changed to `ssl = on`

 1. Set up your application in your AppDynamics dashboard using the "Getting Started Wizard - Python".
 2. In the wizard you will need to select the "uWSGI with Emperor: Module Directive" when choosing a deployment method
-3. On completing the wizard you will be provided with a configuration file like the one seen here in the [appdynamics.template.cfg](appdynamics.template.cfg) provided, except with your application information.
-Make a copy of this information and place it in a file. *Note*: there is a bug in the AppDynamics wizard that sets the value `ssl = (on)` which needs to be changed to `ssl = on`
+3. On completing the wizard you will be provided with a configuration file like the one seen here in the appdynamics.template.cfg provided, except with your application information.
+Make a copy of this information and place it in a file.

 ### Running with docker